Education

 Master Thesis Categories

 The purpose of the Master thesis is to independently conduct an empirical study in the field of Finance.
-You follow the floating thesis skill for your specific program.
-In this skill, we help you with writing a Master's Thesis Proposal, put you in a position to identify and analyse a financial problem on your own and to apply for that purpose the tools, techniques and concepts you have learned in the previous courses.
-As part of the floating skill, you either identify a topic on the Finance department website or develop your own thesis topic.
-At the latest January 9, you finalize and submit your thesis proposal and continue working on your master-thesis with the limited guidance of a supervisor.
-To indicate your thesis topic and your preferred choices of supervisor, make use of the links to the google sheet available on the thesis skill page of your program.
+You follow the Writing a Master’s Thesis Proposal skills course for your specific program.
+The goal is to develop your research skills and to write a research proposal that serves as a blueprint for your thesis.
+As part of the thesis skills process, you either identify a topic on the Finance department website or develop your own thesis topic.
+A list of topics provided by our Finance staff members can be found below.
+To indicate your thesis topic and your preferred choices of supervisor, make use of the link to the google sheet that will be made available on the Writing a Master’s Thesis Proposal Canvas page of your program.

 Bachelor of Science